Skip to content

 PEO vs. ASO: Which is right for your business?

-Businesses select the best HR solution depending on their need for shared liability or control over administrative functions.
-It is important to understand the differences between PEO and ASO, as PEO (Professional Employer Organisation) offers full-service HR with access to large-group benefits and shared liability.
-An ASO (Administrative Services Organisation) also provides HR support, but the client company is still fully liable legally and files taxes using its own EIN (Employer Identification Number).
+Businesses select the best HR option depending on their need for shared liability or control over administrative functions.
+It is important to understand the differences between PEO and ASO, as PEO (Professional Employer Organization) offers full-service HR with access to large-group benefits and shared liability.
+An ASO (Administrative Services Organization) also provides HR support, but the client company remains fully liable legally and files taxes using its own EIN (Employer Identification Number).

 Robbin Schuchmann